disc-onto/ontology/README.md

 For the source repository, see: <https://github.com/disc-onto/ontology

-A reference version in OntoUML ([disc_ontology.vpp](disposition_ontology.vpp)) and a gUFO-based operational version in OWL [disposition_ontology.ttl](disposition_ontology.ttl) are included in this repository.
+A reference version in OntoUML ([disposition_ontology.vpp](./disc_ontology.vpp)) and a gUFO-based operational version in OWL [disposition_ontology.ttl](./disposition_ontology.ttl) are included in this repository.

 Both are published following FAIR principles.
 The reference version in OntoUML is published in the [OntoUML/UFO FAIR catalog](https://scs-ontouml.eemcs.utwente.nl/).
 The OWL version can be found in [https://purl.org/disc#](https://purl.org/disc).

 To use the OntoUML version, use the [OntoUML Visual Paradigm plugin](https://github.com/OntoUML/ontouml-vp-plugin).

-To import Disc-O in Protégé use <https://purl.org/coreo#> (using `https` instead of `http`).
+To import Disc-O in Protégé use <https://purl.org/disc#> (using `https` instead of `http`).
 (This is required in Protégé up to 5.6.1 as it uses a version of the OWL API that is unable to handle multiple http redirects.)

 Authors: